alankrantas/esp8266-micropython-cookbook/README.md

 ## Hello World (Blinky)

-Controlling the on-board LED on pin D4 (GPIO 2):
+Controlling the on-board LED on pin D4 (GPIO 2) or an external LED:

 ```python
 from machine import Pin